eecs582/eecs582.github.io/index.md

 further details on the requirements for the course project.

 <span class="badge bg-info fs-6"><b>Missing and Late Submission</b></span>:
-You can miss *three paper reviews* without penalty.
-A 30% deduction will be applied for each missing review beyond the three limit.
-In other words, missing a total of seven paper reviews leads to a 0 for the review grade.
+You may miss up to *four paper reviews* without penalty.
+For each additional missed review beyond four, a 30% deduction will be applied.
+Therefore, missing a total of eight paper reviews results in a zero for the review grade.

-Missing submission of other assignments (proposal, etc.) will receive 0 grade for that assignment.
-Late submission of any assignment (paper review, proposal, etc.) receives a late penalty as follows:
+Missing the submission of any other assignment (e.g., proposal) will result in a zero for that assignment.
+Late submissions of any assignment (including paper reviews, proposals, etc.) will incur the following penalties:
 <ul>
 <li>within 12 hour, 10%</li>
 <li>1 day, 20%</li>